EfthimiosVlahos/AMEX-Credit-Default-Prediction/README.md

 ## Objectives
 * In this competition, I built models to predict credit default.
 Specifically, I leveraged an industrial scale data set to build a machine learning model that challenges the current model in production.
 Training, validation, and testing datasets include time-series behavioral data and anonymized customer profile information.
 ## Methodology
-- Data Wrangling - `Dropped misssing or null salaries values in the dataset, replacing the Years of Experience to the mean and analyzed/removed outliers.`
+- Data Wrangling - To make the code more clear and organized, I created a pipeline that streamlined the entire process from data pre-processing to model evaluation.
+The pipeline consisted of several stages, including data cleaning, feature engineering and reduction, model selection, and hyperparameter tuning
 - Exploratory Data Analysis - `Analyzed the data and summarized the main characteristics.`
 - Data Visualization - `Used boxplot, bar plot, scatter plot and violin plot to visualize the data and it's characteristics.`
-- Machine Learning Algorithms - ` The models trained were: Lasso, ElasticNet, Decision Tree Regressor, KNeighbors Regressor, Random Forest Regressor and Gradient Boosting Regressor.`
+- Machine Learning Algorithms - ` Logistic Regression, Random Forest, Naive Bayes, KNN, and Gradient Boosting`
-- Evaluation Metrics Used - `Mean Absolute Error (MAE) and R-squared`
+- Evaluation Metrics Used -  accuracy, precision, recall, F-1 score, validation scores, and AUC/ROC
 ## Conclusions
-Gradient Boosting Regressor Model resulted in a better performace applying prepocessing steps (Standard Scale, One Hot Encoding and Ordinal Coding) for specific features.
-The Model Evaluation resulted: **Mean Absolute Error of 13,612.26 and R-squared of 75.8%.**
+In conclusion, the machine learning models that were developed and evaluated performed exceptionally well in predicting whether a customer will default.
+The AUC/ROC scores provide reliable indication of the overall performance of the models.
+Overall, the competition has demonstrated the potential of machine learning in predicting default, which can have significant implications for credit risk management in the banking and financial sector.